bitovi/academy/src/typescript/1-why-typescript.md

 [https://github.com/bitovi/learn-typescript](https://github.com/bitovi/learn-typescript)
 repository.
 To use it:

-1. ✏️ Clone this repo:
+1. ✏️ Clone the learn-typescript repository from github:
    ```shell
    git clone https://github.com/bitovi/learn-typescript.git
    ```

-2. ✏️ Open your terminal to that folder:
+2. ✏️ Navigate into the learn-typescript folder:
    ```shell
    cd learn-typescript
    ```

-3. ✏️ Install node packages:
+3. ✏️ Install the node packages(these are already listed in the package.json file):
    ```shell
    npm i
    ```